spences10/scottspence.com/posts/2022/02/25/consolodate-chat-sources-for-use-in-obs/index.md

 Twitch and added them to one panel in OBS.

 That's it!
-Well that's all I've got to documenting right now, there's a lot of other additional stuff you can manage in there youself!
+Well that's all I've got to documenting right now, there's a lot of other additional stuff you can manage in there yourself!

 Steve did I great explainer video on using it as well you can check that out over on [YouTube]!